yu02019/BEN/README.md

 # Citation
-If you find our work / datasets / pretrained models useful for your research, please consider citing
+If you find our work / datasets / pretrained models useful for your research, please consider citing:

 ```bibtex
 @article{yu2022ben,